 Starkman's sharp-edged reporting and critiques shook loose information from insiders who also questioned the purported benefits of their top-ranked hospital network's affiliation with the bigger, but less prestigious Advocate Aurora Health system based in suburban Chicago and Milwaukee.
-This week, Congressman Andy Levin of Bloomfield Township and two state legislators from Royal Oak -- Sen. Mallory McMorrow and Rep. Jim Ellison -- became the first elected officials opposing the deal.
+Congressman Andy Levin of Bloomfield Township and two state legislators from Royal Oak -- Sen. Mallory McMorrow and Rep. Jim Ellison -- in late September became the first elected officials opposing the deal.

 "I simply do not accept this merger as it is currently proposed," Levin told Starkman, "and unless I hear some facts to change my mind, I expect to make it stop happening."

 Beaumont pulled the plug two days after that column, the writer's 39th on Beaumont since April 18.

 His first headline six months ago set the tone for Starkman's fact-driven drumbeat: "Beaumont’s FU to Metro Detroit and its Covid-19 Workers."
 (That piece, before knowledge of the Advocate Aurora talks, was pegged to the "stealth closing of its hospital in Wayne" and "mismanaged efforts to justify why CEO John Fox’s compensation nearly doubled to $5.6 million.")